Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Accommodations

-KHSC-KansasCOM is committed to an environment in which all students are treated with respect, dignity, and parity.
-This policy is intended to further KHSC-KansasCOM’s commitment to non-discrimination based on disability and to allow equal access to programs, services, and activities in accordance with the Americans with Disabilities Act 2008 (ADA), Section 504 of the Rehabilitation Act of 1973 (Section 504), and other applicable federal, state, and/or local laws.
-KHSC-KansasCOM’s commitment includes this process for reviewing requests, evaluating eligibility, and determining what, if any, reasonable accommodation may be provided to students consistent within applicable law.
-This policy applies to all current students and accepted candidates planning to matriculate in KHSC-KansasCOM’s educational programs.
+KHSU-KansasCOM is committed to an environment in which all students are treated with respect, dignity, and parity.
+This policy is intended to further KHSU-KansasCOM’s commitment to non-discrimination based on disability and to allow equal access to programs, services, and activities in accordance with the Americans with Disabilities Act 2008 (ADA), Section 504 of the Rehabilitation Act of 1973 (Section 504), and other applicable federal, state, and/or local laws.
+KHSU-KansasCOM’s commitment includes this process for reviewing requests, evaluating eligibility, and determining what, if any, reasonable accommodation may be provided to students consistent within applicable law.
+This policy applies to all current students and accepted candidates planning to matriculate in KHSU-KansasCOM’s educational programs.

 Policy Coverage